 - Perpetuity should never be considered for Competitive Categories.

 - Perpetuity for low risk categories (fashion, local businesses etc) should be considered at 300-500%

 - USA is 200-300%

 - Other countries should be calculated based on population and it’s relation to Australia

-theright.fit empowers both sides of the industry, creating a marketplace where traditional talent agencies and freelancers aide in elevating the industry on a grand scale.
-For talent, being empowered means they have the confidence to quote realistically for what they are worth based on experience and risk.
-While on the other side clients have an an informed expectation what is fair compensation and what isn’t.
+The influencer campaign platform theright.fit empowers both sides of the industry, creating a marketplace where traditional talent agencies and freelancers aid in elevating the business on a grand scale.
+For talents, being empowered means they have the confidence to quote realistically for what they are worth based on experience and risk.
+While on the other side clients have an informed expectation of what is fair compensation and what isn’t.
 The bottom line here is trust, but before there is trust there must be knowledge.

 Clients: If you’re still unsure or you’d like to receive quotes from a range of talent simply post your job as “request a quote” and talent will provide their rates.
 If you’re thinking about gifting, consider our sister business #gifted for quick and easy contra gifting.
-Or contact theright.fit team – [email protected] for more help.
+Or contact theright.fit team by emailing [email protected] for more help.